 Several exceptions and waivers are possible:

-- With all three airlines the qualifying dollar requirement only applies to US residents.
+- With all three airline loyalty programs the qualifying dollar requirement only applies to US residents.
 If your registered address is out of the US, you only need to meet the qualifying miles or qualifying segments requirements.

 - Again, to offer an incentive to credit card holders, several cards will award you a number of qualifying miles, when you meet certain spending thresholds.

 Generally, if you are looking for a shortcut to Elite status with an airline, using a co-branded credit card will yield the best result.

 If you ever wondered why airlines make their programs so complex and difficult to understand, don’t: it is done on purpose.
 The more difficult the program to navigate, the more likely people will miss a small benefit they are entitled to.
 The more benefits and perks go unclaimed, the more money the airline saves on its rewards program.

 What airlines hate the most is frequent flyers who know their programs inside out and are aware of all the fine print and details.
 These are the guys who squeeze every last cent of value from the program.
 So always make sure you know everything there is to know about your chosen program.